ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 enterprise: true
 ---

 Inside the Server-Side Row Model (SSRM), rows are stored in Row Stores.
-There are two types of Row Stores: 1) Infinite Store and 2) Full Store.
+There are two types of Row Stores:
+1) Full Store and 2) Partial Store.
 This section explains more on these two different Row Store types.

 ## Row Stores